grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 shard groups, which in turn are grouped by retention policies, and finally databases.

-A database contains a one or more retention policies.
+A database contains one or more retention policies.
 Somewhat surprisingly a retention policy is actually a bucket.
 It makes sense if you think about the problem of having to expire data points - you can remove them all by simply dropping the entire bucket.